 What You’ll Really Spend

-Basic DIY Makeover: $3,000 – $6,000 Paint, vanity swap, new fixtures, and basic tile work.
-Perfect for renters or first-time DIYers.
+Basic DIY Makeover: $3,000 – $6,000 Paint, vanity replacement, new fixtures, and basic tile work.
+Ideal for first-time DIYers.

-Mid-Level DIY Project: $6,000 – $12,000 Full floor replacement, shower tile, new lighting, and upgraded fixtures.
-This is where most DIY projects land.
+Mid-Level DIY Project: $6,000 – $12,000 New flooring, shower tile, lighting upgrades, and better fixtures.
+Most DIY renovations fall here.

-High-End DIY Renovation: $12,000 – $20,000 Custom tile work, premium fixtures, and major layout changes.
-You’re doing contractor-level work here.
+High-End DIY Renovation: $12,000 – $20,000 Custom tile, premium fixtures, and layout changes.
+This is advanced, contractor-level work.

 What You Can Actually Do Yourself